Learning coding/design/AI

 The author(s) declared that this work was conducted in the absence of any commercial or financial relationships that could be construed as a potential conflict of interest.

-Generative AI statement
+Generative AI assertion

 The author(s) declared that Generative AI was not used in the creation of this manuscript.